 Don’t limit yourself to tradition when building a board.
 Crackers, pretzels, grapes, oranges, apples, sliced peppers, celery, tomatoes, cucumbers, pickles, olives, candies, marshmallows and other small dessert items.
 Combining salami and cream cheese to make Salami Roll-Ups also makes a great addition as do our flavored Spicy Pretzels.

 The best charcuterie board for kids and our family has a 3 to 4 smoked meats like salami, pepperoni and beef sticks, 3 to 4 cheeses like mozzarella sticks, swiss, Colby and cheddar served alongside 2 fruits and 2 vegetables.
-We love to garnish the tray or fill in the holes with gummies or small individually wrapped pieces of chocolate candy.
+We love to garnish the tray or fill in the holes with gummies, Cake Bites, or small individually wrapped pieces of chocolate candy.

 Begin building the board in the center with foods you have the biggest volume of.
 Work from the center out and put smaller items that you just have a few of around the edges.